 Mindfulness looks at observing, describing, and participating.
 Mindfulness helps to answer the questions, ‘why and how do I practice core mindfulness skills”

 Interpersonal effectiveness looks at how a person interacts with the people around them.
-DBT skills training requires one to be assertive but mindful in relationships with friends and family.
-In cases of addiction, being assertive and having self-respect is crucial to staying sober and healthy.
+DBT coping skills training requires one to be assertive but mindful in relationships with friends and family.
+In cases of alcohol abuse or drug abuse, being assertive and having self-respect is crucial to staying sober and healthy.
 In the case of addicts, there may be situations that require you to say ‘no’ or to ask someone to do something.
 This can be an important part of staying sober and clean in the future.
-Interpersonal effectiveness teaches a person these skills so they can get the most out of situations while maintaining respect.
+Interpersonal treatment programs teach a person these skills so they can get the most out of situations while maintaining respect.

-Emotion regulation helps the person label and deal with intense emotions.
+Emotion regulation helps the person label and deal with intense negative emotions and destructive behaviors.
 Grappling these emotions and controlling them can make a huge difference in the long run for addicts.
-There may be signs of anger, depression, or anxiety when not using, these are completely normal.
+There may be signs of anger, depression, or anxiety when not using them, these are completely normal.

 Emotion regulation skills training helps a person deal with these emotions in a healthy and effective way.
 Emotion regulation uses a number of different techniques and skills to help grapple these intense emotions.
 Dialectical behavior therapy uses the following new skills to regulate emotion: